The Hate U Give tackles serious issues of racism and police violence with unflinching honesty and a stunning lead performance by Amandla Stenberg.

 Ultimately, The Hate U Give is a stunningly powerful film about the impact of police violence and racism on the black youth of America, as showcased through the eyes of Stenberg's Starr Carter.
 The brutality and the truth in the movie's harsher moments may be difficult for some viewers, especially those who share many of the experiences of Starr or her family members, but the unflinching honesty of The Hate U Give assures the movie is never exploitative.
 To be sure, The Hate U Give has an important message to impart on audiences, but that message is woven into an excellently crafted, written and filmed movie.
 As a result, The Hate U Give is a fantastic viewing experience for fans of Thomas' novel, those interested in the issues it tackles, and the general moviegoing audience.
 Though it's one of many YA adaptations to hit theaters this year, The Hate U Give has the potential to be a massive hit with casual audiences and make a serious stand during the upcoming awards season.

-The Hate U Give is now playing in select U.S. theaters.
-It will expand to additional markets on October 12, before going wide on October 19.
+The Hate U Give is now playing in U.S. theaters nationwide.
 It runs 133 minutes and is rated PG-13 for mature thematic elements, some violent content, drug material and language.

 Let us know what you thought of the film in the comments section!